Where to go in Switzerland on a short trip: Alps, lakes, and cities

 The Half Fare Card is probably a better deal for most people

 The Swiss Travel Pass is a good deal for those who are going to be spending at least 2 or 3 days riding the rails and seeing Switzerland that way.
 But if you are mostly going to be focusing on Interlaken and Lucerne and the mountain sights, the Half Fare Card is the best option.
-For about US$120 you get the card that is good for 30 days and gives you a 50% discount on all trains, cable cars, mountain railways, and other sights and attractions.
+For CHF120 (about US$134) you get the card that is good for 30 days and gives you a 50% discount on all trains, cable cars, mountain railways, and other sights and attractions.
 If you are doing either Schilthorn or Jungfraujoch, the Half Fare Card practically pays for itself with just one of those.

 How and why visit the area around Interlaken

-You can see everything discussed below by actually staying in a hotel in Interlaken, but it's not the Alpine experience that you get if you stay in one of the small villages above.
-You can reach those villages in 20 to 40 minutes from the Interlaken Ost (East) train station, and it's much easier than it sounds.
+You can see everything discussed below by actually staying in a hotel in Interlaken, but it’s not the Alpine experience that you get if you stay in one of the small villages nearby.
+You can reach those villages in 20 to 40 minutes from the Interlaken Ost (East) train station, and it’s much easier than it sounds.

 The 3 best places to stay to visit the Swiss Alps

 Lauterbrunnen – A private train line runs from Interlaken Ost station to the end of its line in Lauterbrunnen.
-There's a lovely waterfall here and great hiking trails, but you should probably only stay here if you can't get to one of the villages mentioned just below.
+There’s a lovely waterfall here and great hiking trails, but you should probably only stay here if you can’t get to one of the villages mentioned just below.
 It’s a great little transit hub and it’s definitely gorgeous, so it can be worth a night if you’ve got one to spare.